eaobservatory/hedwig/doc/admin/moc.rst

 facility home page.
 Until some coverage areas have been defined, you will not be able to view the tool without administrative access.
-Follow the "Manage sky coverage" link and then click "New coverage map".
+Follow the "View all defined areas of sky coverage" link and then click "New coverage map".
+(This link will only be available when you view the coverage list with administrative access.)
 You can then enter the name and a description as well as selecting the file to upload.
 The name will be displayed